bokidigital/DQN_5x5_Gomoku/README.md

 # DQN 5x5 Gomoku
-Deep Q network for 5x5 Gomoku with the trained weights.
+Deep Q network for 5x5 Gomoku ( consecutive 4 stones to win. ) with the trained weights.

 Environment: